cakebatterandsprinkles/portfolio-gatsby/src/posts/19-js_dom.md

 The children property will return an _HTML collection_ that consists of all the nested elements of the specified node.

-There are other properties such as nextElementSibling and previousElementSibling, which chooses the next and previous siblings, respectfully.
+There are other properties such as nextElementSibling and previousElementSibling, which chooses the next and previous "element" siblings, skipping over text and comment nodes.

 <div id="manipulating"></div>